Last updated on June 18th, 2025 at 06:46 pm

 Florida Emergency Management Checklist

 - Know the locations of local shelters.
-A revised list of shelters is issued each year by June 1, the beginning of hurricane season.
-Many communities have shelters for people with special needs and shelters that allow pets.
-Go to the appropriate shelter.
+Counties and cities publish their revised lists of shelters each year by June 1, the beginning of hurricane season.
+People with special needs or pets should go to shelters set up to accommodate them.

-- If you are bringing a pet to a shelter that allows pets, be sure to bring documentation of vaccinations and the pet license.
+- If you are bringing a pet to a shelter that allows pets, have a go-bag with documentation of vaccinations and pet license.
 All dogs and cats in Florida must be licensed.
-Appearing at a shelter without documentation could be a problem.

-- If you are leaving town, consider in advance where you will go, how to get there, and what you’ll need.
-If you have camping gear, have it ready to pack in your escape vehicle.
+- If you are leaving town, consider now where you will go, how to get there, and what you’ll need.
+Book hotel rooms early.
+If you have camping gear, have it ready to go.

-- Wherever you are going, before you leave your house, unplug appliances and shut off electricity, shut off gas lines and your main water supply.
+- Before leaving your house, unplug appliances and shut off electricity, gas lines and your main water supply.

-- If you are worried about flooding and have time, place sandbags and towels around vulnerable doorways and raise furniture and valuables off the floor.
-Bags of topsoil make excellent sandbags and can be spread on your lawn or garden later.
+- If you are worried about flooding, place sandbags and towels around vulnerable doorways and raise furniture and valuables off the floor.
+Bags of topsoil from your local nursery or home improvement store make excellent sandbags and can be spread on your lawn and garden later.

 - Don’t leave home without putting up your shutters.